allnulled/mongrator/README.md

 So, please, give me a job, and I most probably will learn as soon as possible how to fulfill this part of the README file.

+*My life is a demonstrations that Gods exist.
+Some may call me "fool", but with that they probe them.
+They probe that Gods do not like me, and they want me to be ridiculous and crazy among a civilization of monkeys unable to share knowledge, differently of what I do most of the time with you, lovely monkeys.*